-During August I stopped a few memberships and direct debits and the result was a £57 saving in September!
+During August I stopped a few memberships, and direct debits and the result was a £57 saving in September!
 I was surprised to see that a small change can make such a big difference.
-Right now 57 pounds can feed us for about 2 weeks.
+Right now 57 pounds can feed us for about two weeks.

 The Stockholm trip

-A nice little help we got with our expenses came from our forgotten Scottish pounds.
+An excellent little help we got with our expenses came from our forgotten Scottish pounds.
 We had some cash we took out from an ATM in Edinburgh last year.
 You can’t use Scottish pounds everywhere in England, so we just decided to keep them in an envelope somewhere.
-We exchanged them for Swedish Krona for our trip so we eventually spent less from the bank account!
+We exchanged them for Swedish Krona for our trip, so we eventually spent less from the bank account!

-We listed a lot of items on Ebay last month and they slowly started selling.
-We actually sold things we didn’t even imagine we could sell.
+We listed a lot of items on eBay last month and they slowly started selling.
+We sold things we didn’t even imagine we could sell.
 For example, we had a box with small electronics – like memory sticks or old video cameras – and cables.
 Some sold for £1, but some sold for £5-6.
 I also sold an old carpet that we stopped using when we moved house.
-The carpet sold via the Shpock app for £30 and everything on Ebay made £42, so when you do the math, that’s a nice little profit for just getting rid of things you don’t use!
+The rug sold via the Shpock app for £30 and everything on eBay made £42, so when you do the math, that’s a nice little profit for just getting rid of things you don’t use!
 Together with the savings from the memberships I stopped, that’s £130.

 What’s going to help next month

-I made 2 affiliate sales during September!
+I made two affiliate sales during September!
 Whoop whoop!
-It takes time to process them, so that will land in my bank account mid October.
+It takes time to process them, so that will land in my bank account mid-October.
 It’s not a lot, it will be something like £20, but everything counts.